GLOBAL MARKETS-Stocks, euro rally as Greek debt swap offer closes

 In oil trading, April Brent crude in London settled $1.32 higher, or 1.1 percent, to $125.44 a barrel after trading above $126 earlier.
 April U.S. oil futures in New York settled up 42 cents or 0.4 percent to $106.58.

 The U.S. 10-year Treasury note ended near its session low, last traded down 14/32 at 99-26/32 in price with a yield of 2.02 percent.
 German Bund futures for June last traded down 18 basis points at 138.38.
-(Additional reporting by Ed Krudy, Julie Haviv and Robert Gibbons in New York, and Richard Hubbard and Neal Armstrong in London; Desking by Andrew Hay)
+(Additional reporting by Ed Krudy, Julie Haviv and Robert Gibbons in New York, and Richard Hubbard and Neal Armstrong in London; Editing by Leslie Adler)